-Long-term disability insurance is essentially insurance for your income.
+Disability insurance is essentially insurance for your income.
 If you become sick or injured, you may be forced to miss work.
 Health insurance will only cover the cost of some of your medical procedures and recovery, but can’t help pay other bills.
 If you’re unable to work and can’t receive a paycheck, you run the risk of missing payments on your mortgage, utilities, or other bills.

 The main difference between the two products is how long they last.
 Short-term disability insurance lasts for a shorter period of time, usually starting at a few months and no longer than a year.
 Your long-term disability insurance will not begin until any short-term disability benefits have been exhausted.
 Long-term disability insurance, on the other hand, can last until your retirement.

 However, these are imperfect options that may not be feasible for covering the cost of a multi-year disability; for example, Social Security disability insurance is difficult to qualify for and may be limited compared to your coverage needs.

 Average long-term disability insurance rates cost between 1-3% of your annual salary, but the exact cost will depend on a number of factors about the applicant and the policy chosen.
 Short-term disability insurance can cost anywhere between $50 and $150 a month (or more), for a shorter coverage period.

 Most disabilities are caused by illness rather than injury, which means that disability insurance can provide a financial safety net for everyone.
 But what is the best disability insurance company for you?
 It largely depends on the policy cost and features that work for your individual situation.
-However, some insurance companies are best for certain professions, offering the best prices or most flexible options.
-Learn more about the best disability insurance companies for your profession:
+Find all of our disability insurance company reviews.

 |Mutual of Omaha||A+||A+|